huhumt/vimrc_huhumt/README.md

 AutoComplPop, hope you like it too.
 Sometimes I feel it's exhausted to deal with all kinds of these problems, but it's worth my effort to try those good things rather than using pirated software.
 At the same time, you can try eclipse-cdt at the same time.

+20170613: I have tested on my debian 8 personal computer with xterm terminal and find there is no problem in dispaly color when running vim with tmux.
+Maybe it's a small problem of the MSYS2 Mintty terminal.
+So wish you good luck.